Adelekejames/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print the name of current user
+Print groups of the user